-There is evidence of a highly statistically significant difference between the diets.
+There is a strong statistically significant difference between the diets.

 By default, the use of the linear model (regression) function displays the pairwise differences between the first group and each of the other groups.
 Note that the overall test of the model is the same.